 WEATHER: Weather in Iceland changes frequently.
 Temperatures range from 45 - 60 degrees and you will frequently experience cool temperatures.
 Be prepared for all types of weather.
 Rain is likely so a good raincoat is important.

 YOUR GROUP: The group size will be 6-10 participants and 1-2 Wilderness Inquiry guides.
 Each group could consist of people of various ages, backgrounds, and abilities, including people with disabilities.
-Our trips are cooperative in nature.
 Staff will assist you in whatever areas you need; however, most people pitch in where they can.

 ACCOMMODATIONS: We will sleep in a variety of guesthouses, bed and breakfasts, and hotels at night.
 Typically there are 2-3 people per room, matched by gender or requests to room together.

 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-HEALTH: There are no required vaccines needed to visit Iceland, however we strongly recommend that you talk with your doctor regarding any health concerns related to traveling outside of the United States.
+HEALTH: There are no required vaccines needed to visit Iceland, however we recommend that you talk with your doctor regarding any health concerns related to traveling outside of the United States.

 PASSPORT/VISA: U.S. citizens need a passport to enter Iceland.
 One blank passport page is typically required for entry stamp.A note about the itinerary: Our trips are real adventures in the outdoors.
 While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.